freeman-lab/gl-material/README.md

 ## vertex shader

-The included vertex shader is fairly generic.
+The included vertex shader is fairly generic, and should cover most use cases in basic scene rendering.
 It supports:

-a set of attributes:
+A set of attributes:
 - `position` vec3
 - `normal` vec3
 - `uv` vec3

-a set of uniforms:
+A set of uniforms:
 - `projection` mat4
 - `view` mat4
 - `model` mat4
 - `modelNormal` mat3

-a set of varying properties provided to the fragment shader:
+A set of varying properties provided to the fragment shader:
 - `vposition` vec3
 - `vnormal` vec3
 - `vuv` vec3